Smart Meters Integration in Distribution System State Estimation with Collaborative Filtering and Deep Gaussian Process: Introduction

 With the advent of the smart grid, smart meters are deployed vastly to report the demand of customers, which makes the monitorization of unobservable areas possible.
 However, there are several prominent problems that hinder its application in the DSSE.
 First, the data of the smart meters are updated less frequently compared to that of RTUs and $\mu$PMUs.
 The sampling interval of RTUs or $\mu$PMUs is in seconds or milliseconds level, while the sampling interval of smart meters is about 15-60 minutes.
 Second, smart meters record the cumulative energy consumption or the average power, while RTUs and $\mu$PMUs record the real-time power and voltage.

 Several methods have been proposed to exploit the smart meter data in the DSSE.
-For example, the credibility of the non-synchronized smart meter data is modeled by the variance of the measurements in\cite{alimardani2015distribution}.
+For example, the credibility of the non-synchronized smart meter data is modeled by the variance of the measurements in \cite{alimardani2015distribution}.
 A two time-scale state estimation method is proposed in \cite{gomez2014state}.
 Extrapolation and interpolation are incorporated to obtain the fast time-scale pseudo measurements.
 In \cite{mestav2019bayesian}, the smart meter measurement is modeled as a stationary process with a Gaussian mixture distribution, and the probability distribution is obtained through the $AR$-$k$ process.
 However, most of the studies did not consider the cumulative energy measurements and load information from other nodes, which may not reflect the real-time characteristics of the smart meter node.

-Collaborative filtering(CF) can be used to estimate the fast time-scale measurements of the smart meter nodes by considering load correlations.
+Collaborative filtering (CF) can be used to estimate the fast time-scale measurements of the smart meter nodes by considering load correlations.
 CF is a technique widely used in recommendation systems.
-It makes automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users(collaborating)\cite{su2009survey}.
-In the power system, CF has been used to construct the electricity market recommendation system\cite{8412100}.
+It makes automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users(collaborating) [\cite{su2009survey}].
+In \cite{8412100}, CF has been used to construct the electricity market recommendation system in power systems.